 We need to manage your records in specific ways for the research to be reliable.
 This means that we won't be able to let you see or change the data we hold about you.
-A decision to withdraw at any time, or a decision not to take part, will not affect your legal rights.
+A decision to withdraw at any time, or a decision not to take part, will not affect your legal rights nor the quality of care you receive.
+You will continue to receive the ROWTATE programme.